Academic Support for Student-Athletes

 We collaborate with the Drahmann Advising

 Angela and Zoë guide pre-major student-athletes toward determining majors within the College of Arts and Science, the Leavey School of Business, and the School of Engineering as well as guide them through specific academic requirements for NCAA eligibility and, foremost, toward a timely baccalaureate degree.
 Drahmann Center Adviser are also available to advise pre-major student-athletes.
-Whenever necessary, Drahmann advisors working with student-athletes will collaborate with Angela and Zoë, so that athletic priorities are considered.
+Whenever necessary, Drahmann advisors working with student-athletes will collaborate with Zoë, so that athletic priorities are considered.

 We collaborate with faculty.